heatherveva/hw12/README.md

 If the user selects update an employee, they are presented with a prompt to select an employee id, then a role id, then the employee table is displayed with updated role id.

+If the user selects to delete an employee, they are asked what the employees id number is, then the employee matching that id is deleted.

 When the user is done using the application, they can select the quit option to quit the application.
 They will receive a brief sign off message upon selection of the quit option.

 ## Installation

-This application requires Node.js, Inquirer, and MySQL.
+This application requires Node.js, Inquirer, dotenv (to hide sensitive database credentials), and MySQL.

 ## Walkthrough